Timmy-id/Ekobits-and-Tunga-Fullstack-Training/Higher order functions timers and closures/timers.md

 ## Timers

-1. setInterval allows for a function to be run once, after a set interval of time setTimeout allows a function to be run repeatedly beginning after a set interval of time and then repeating continuosly at that interval.
+1. `setInterval` allows for a function to be run once, after a set interval of time while `setTimeout` allows a function to be run repeatedly beginning after a set interval of time and then repeating continuosly at that interval.

 2. The difference between `setInterval` and `loop` is that `setInterval` is timed and `loop` is not timed.
 You might want to use one over the other when the condition to be met is timely .